-Tree Protection Zones: Refer to the Tree Assessment Table (Attachment A) for the spread of TPZ's of retained trees.
+Tree Protection Zones: Refer to the Tree Assessment Table (Attachment A) for the spread of TPZ's of trees nominated for retention.
 The following should be prohibited within the Tree Protection Zones:

-- Stripping of topsoil or organic surface material. - Storage of material and machinery. - Disposal of solid, liquid or chemical waste. - Any excavation, fill or other construction activity other than that discussed in this report.
+- Stripping of topsoil or organic surface material. - Storage of material, vehicles and machinery. - Disposal of solid, liquid or chemical waste. - Any excavation, fill or other construction activity other than that discussed in this report.

-If the existing groundcover is stripped within a Tree Protection Zone, it should be replaced with leaf and woodchip mulch to a depth of 80mm.
+If the existing groundcover is stripped within a Tree Protection Zone, it should be replaced with leaf and woodchip mulch to a depth of 80-100mm.